Vlog: Guinness World Record

-International Development of Vlog
+International development

 South America

 South American countries like Brazil have a unique development path of vlog.
-Brazil is one of YouTube's largest markets.
-It is the fourth-ranked country by total video views (behind the United States [US], India and the United Kingdom [UK]) and third by total channel subscriptions (behind the US and India) (ChannelMeter, 2019).
+Until January 2025, data shows that Brazil 144 million social media users as home to 144 million social media users which makes up 67.8% of the total population.
 The existence of vlog in Brazil was a companion of the localization of YouTube, with more YouTube channels and creators focusing on Brazilian culture.
 For example, Felipe Neto (third channel in Table 1) created his channel in 2006 as a vlog, following typical modes of address and aesthetics that are part of this content type.

-The emergence of vlog was a rebellion against the traditional Brazilian media, as the newspapers and TV usually told the stories about the elites, while the working class was marginalized.
+The emergence of vlog was a rebellion against the traditional Brazilian media, as the newspapers and TV Globo defined "who Brazilians are" by telling stories about white, heterosexual, high-income people.
 YouTube vlogs enabled individuals, especially those marginalized, to share their lives and speak up for themselves.
-It is noteworthy that many of the popular videos on Brazilian YouTube are at least partially targeted to the young CDE (Critério de Classificação Econômica Brasil, classification representing the low-income and working-class families in Brazil) classes’ audience.
-In addition to music videos from top artists, there is a generation of YouTubers focused on discussing themes related to middle and lower classes’ daily life in Brazil.
-For example, Whindersson Nunes (the creator of the channel of the same name) has been considered one of the most influential YouTuber in Brazil.
-He created humor comedies and parodies about the struggles of working-class North-Eastern Brazilians.
+It is noteworthy that many of the popular videos on Brazilian YouTube are at least partially targeted to the young CDE (Critério de Classificação Econômica Brasil, classification representing the low-income and working-class families in Brazil) classes' audience.

-The popularity of vlogs on YouTube is not only a result of providing a platform for the marginalized to voice up, but also spreading out hidden messages related to social justice.
-Porta dos Fundos (Backdoors) is a professional independent audio-visual media producer which became famous on YouTube for producing sketch comedies that have a different type of humour than traditional humour shows on Brazilian television.
-The channel addresses taboo topics in Brazil, like police corruption, Christian hypocrisy and racism, from a different perspective than broadcast television.
+The popularity of vlogs on YouTube is not only a result of providing a platform for the marginalized to speak up, but also spreading out hidden messages related to social justice.
+Porta dos Fundos (Backdoors) is a professional independent audio-visual media producer who became famous on YouTube for producing sketch comedies that have a distinct type of humour than the traditional shows on Brazilian television.
+The channel addresses taboo topics in Brazil, like racism and misogyny, and challenges the monopoly of main stream TV company Globo.

-Even though some YouTube channels were challenging the portrayals on traditional television, these same creators were also producing content for television companies.
-Importantly, these YouTubers are not only producing for television; they are bringing new narratives and modes of representation to traditional media.
-Whindersson Nunes has a stand-up comedy special on Netflix and also writes and acts in a sitcom on the pay-TV channel Multishow.
-The traditional media used negative stereotypes in telenovelas and comedy TV shows to represent North-Easterners.While Whindersson Nunes uses humour and reversing stereotype techniques in his vlogs, parodies and television work to reframe the way North-Easterners and working-class Brazilians are represented in the media.